2026 Cook Out Clash

-The 2026 Cook Out Clash at Bowman Gray Stadium is an upcoming non-championship exhibition NASCAR Cup Series race that will be held on February 1, 2026, at Bowman Gray Stadium in Winston-Salem, North Carolina.
-Contested over 200 laps, it will be the first exhibition race of the 2026 NASCAR Cup Series season.
+The 2026 Cook Out Clash was a non-championship exhibition NASCAR Cup Series race that was held on February 4, 2026, postponed three days from February 1, at Bowman Gray Stadium in Winston-Salem, North Carolina.
+Contested over 200 laps, it was the first exhibition race of the 2026 NASCAR Cup Series season.

+Ryan Preece won the race, joining Jeff Gordon and Denny Hamlin as a driver to win the Clash before winning their first points race.
+William Byron finished 2nd, and Ryan Blaney finished 3rd.
+Daniel Suárez and Denny Hamlin rounded out the top five, and Chase Briscoe, Austin Dillon, Chris Buescher, Ross Chastain, and Alex Bowman rounded out the top ten.

+Due to snowfall around the area, the race was postponed multiple times to Wednesday, February 4.
+This was the first Cup Series race on a Wednesday since the 2020 Autotrader EchoPark Automotive 500.

 Report

 Background

-Bowman Gray Stadium, the track where the race was held.
+Bowman Gray Stadium, the track where the race will be held.

 Bowman Gray Stadium is a NASCAR sanctioned 1/4 mi asphalt flat oval short track and longstanding football stadium located in Winston-Salem, North Carolina.
 It is one of stock car racing's most legendary venues, and is referred to as "NASCAR's longest-running weekly race track".
 Bowman Gray Stadium is part of the Winston-Salem Sports and Entertainment Complex and is home of the Winston-Salem State University Rams football team.
 It was also the home of the Wake Forest University football team from 1956 until Groves Stadium (later BB&T Field) opened in 1968.

 On August 17, 2024, NASCAR announced that the Clash would be moved to Bowman Gray Stadium, becoming the first NASCAR-sanctioned race at the track since 1971.

 Scrutineering will take place at Charlotte Motor Speedway.
 Post-race inspection will take place in both Winston-Salem and also at NASCAR facilities in Charlotte.

+On January 29, 2026, NASCAR announced that practice and qualifying, and the Last Chance Qualifier, would be held on February 1 due to weather and extreme coldness.
+The four heat races would be canceled.
+On January 31, it was announced the race would be postponed to February 2.
+On February 1, 2026, it was announced that the Clash would be postponed to Wednesday, February 4.